go-vela/docs/docs/usage/tour/templates.md

 In this pipeline each step is shown with the minimum required YAML keys to execute a step.

-Both steps are pulling a [Alpine Linux](https://alpinelinux.org/) image from [Docker Hub](https://hub.docker.com/) and executing echo statements.
+Both steps are pulling an [Alpine Linux](https://alpinelinux.org/) image from [Docker Hub](https://hub.docker.com/) and executing echo statements.

 **Expand your knowledge with a [deep dive](/docs/usage/templates/templates.md)!**